microsoft/presidio/docs/analyzer/decision_process.md

 ### Logging the decision process

-Each trace contains a `correlation-id` which correlates to a specific api request.
-The api returns a `x-correlation-id` header which you can use to the `correlation-id` and query the `stdout` logs.
+Each api request contains a `correlation-id` which is the trace identification.
+It will help you to query the stdout logs.
+The id can be retrieved from each API response header: `x-correlation-id`.

 By having the traces written into the `stdout` it's very easy to configure a monitoring solution to ease the process of reading processing the tracing logs in a distributed system.